Chlamydia research: Clinical studies

-A clinical study involves research using human volunteers (also called participants) that is intended to add to medical knowledge.
-There are two main types of clinical studies: clinical trials (also called interventional studies) and observational studies.

 Clinical trials

 Clinical trials are used by researchers investigating the efficacy of interventions or protocol in the epidemiology, detection, prevention and treatment of chlamydia infections.
 Interventions are the use of medical products, medication, devices, procedures or changes in the participants' behavior.
 The effects on the participants are measured and compared to previous trials, placebo or a new medical approach, or to no intervention.
 The National Institutes of Health support ongoing research in the study of chlamydia infection.
 At least 113 studies have been initiated as of 2015.
 One example was the clinical trial of eye prophylaxis in newborns in the prevention of neonatal conjunctivitis caused by Chlamydia trachomatis.

 Observational studies

 Research related to chlamydia can take the form of an observational study.
 This type of study assesses outcomes in groups of participants according to a research plan or protocol.
 The volunteers in the study may receive interventions such as medical products, medications, devices, or procedures as part of their routine medical care.
 The volunteers in this type of study are not assigned to specific interventions as in a clinical trial.
 An example of an observational study regarding chlamydia infection was "Non-Invasive Sexually Transmitted Disease (STD) Testing in Women Seeking Emergency Contraception or Urine Pregnancy Testing: Meeting the Needs of an At-Risk Population" in 2010.
 Observational studies employ the use of randomised control studies.